Unary Negation Operator: -

 The unary negation operator (–) produces the negative of its operand.
 The operand to the unary negation operator must be an arithmetic type.

 Integral promotion is performed on integral operands, and the resultant type is the type to which the operand is promoted.
-See Integral Promotions for more information about how the promotion is performed.
+See Integral Promotions for more information on how the promotion is done.